Skip to main content

 Physical activity, particularly resistance training, initiates a complex signaling cascade that directly impacts the endocrine system.
 The mechanical stress on muscle fibers stimulates the release of myokines, which are proteins that have hormone-like effects throughout the body.
 This process can lead to improved insulin sensitivity, a key factor in metabolic health.

-Furthermore, intense exercise can create a transient increase in testosterone and levels, contributing to muscle repair and growth.
+Furthermore, intense exercise can create a transient increase in testosterone and growth hormone levels, contributing to muscle repair and growth.
 Blood tests can capture these changes, providing a quantitative measure of the body’s adaptive response to physical training.

 Nutritional Biochemistry and Hormonal Regulation